Giants Spring Training

 The stadium's main scoreboard is behind the berm in left-center field.
 It has a video board, electronic line score, and is topped by a hand dial clock.
 A small scoreboard is attached to the façade of both the first and third base grandstand.

 Fans are never far from a souvenir shop.
-The ballpark has six, including the main team store behind first base (near Gate B).
+The ballpark has many, including the main team store behind first base (near Gate B).
+There's also a more general sports memorabilia spot on the concourse, near the entry portal for section 305, where more often than not former players, like Gaylord Perry, will be signing autographs at an adjacent table for charitable donations.

 Practice Fields

-To get to the Giants' Minor League complex, take East Osborn Road to North Hayden Road and drive until it intersects Camelback Road.
+To get to the Giants' minor league complex from Scottsdale Stadium, take East Osborn Road to North Hayden Road and drive until it intersects Camelback Road.

 Types of Seating